mozilla/treeherder/docs/seta.md

   - SETA uses mozilla-inbound as a reference for jobs for all trunk trees

-- Make sure the job shows up in the [runnable jobs API]

 - Update the job priority table from the shell:

   Open the Python shell using `./manage.py shell`, then enter: